The chief operating officer of IU Southeast, Chancellor Ray Wallace is responsible for the administration and management of the campus.

 To learn more about Executive Vice Chancellor Uric Dufrene, visit the Office of Academic Affairs website.

 Vice Chancellor for Enrollment Management and Student Affairs

-Dr. Meriwether and his team serve IU Southeast as advocates for student engagement and learning.
-He develops goals and policies and conducts long-range planning to meet the needs of the campus, and oversees Enrollment Management & Retention Services, Office of Admissions, Athletics & Intramural Sports, Campus Life, Career Development Center, Office of Financial Aid, Center for Mentoring, Personal Counseling, Housing & Residence Life, the Adult Student Center, and the Child Care Center.
-Dr. Meriwether earned his Ph.D. in Educational Administration at Indiana State University, where his dissertation was titled "The Impact of Hazing Rituals on the Intent to Report: Examining the Perceptions and Beliefs of Undergraduate Students in Greek Letter Organizations."
-He earned the Master of Arts degree in psychology from Fisk University in Nashville, Tennessee, and earned the Bachelor of Arts degree in communication from the University of Louisville.
+Vice Chancellor Stonecipher and her team serve IU Southeast as advocates for student engagement and learning.
+She develops goals and policies and conducts long-range planning to meet the needs of the campus, and oversees Enrollment Management and Retention Services, Office of Admissions, Athletics and Intramural Sports, Campus Life, Career Development Center, Office of Financial Aid, Center for Mentoring, Personal Counseling, Housing and Residence Life, the Adult Student Center, and the Children’s Center.
+Vice Chancellor Stonecipher earned her Master of Arts in College Student Personnel from Bowling Green State University.
+She earned her Bachelor of Arts in Sociology from DePaul University.

-To learn more about Vice Chancellor Jason L. Meriwether and the team in Enrollment Management & Student Affairs, please visit the Office of Student Affairs website.
+To learn more about Vice Chancellor Amanda Stonecipher and the team in Enrollment Management and Student Affairs, please visit the Office of Student Affairs website.

 Vice Chancellor for Advancement